Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Results

-The histogram of PIT values, QQ plot, and QQ difference plot relative to the ideal diagonal are provided in Figure~\ref{fig:pitqq}, showcasing the biases and trends in the average accuracy of the \pzpdf s for each code.
-The high QQ values (i.~e.~ more high than low PIT values) of \bpz, \cmnn, \delight, \eazy, and \gpz\ indicate \pzpdf s biased low, and the low QQ values (more low than high PIT values) of \skynet\ and \tpz\ indicate \pzpdf s biased high.
-The gray shaded band marks the $2\sigma$ variance in PIT values found using the \trainz\ algorithm with a bootstrap resampling of the training set and a sample size of 30,000 galaxies, representing a very conservative estimate of the representative training sample size estimated as being required for direct \pz\ calibration \citep{Newman:2015}, and thus an approximate minimal error significance compared to ideal performance.
+The gray shaded band marks the $2\sigma$ variance in PIT values found using the \trainz\ algorithm with a bootstrap resampling of the training set and a sample size of \boldblue{44},000 galaxies, representing a conservative estimate of the \boldblue{expected errors due to the training sample size}, and thus an approximate minimal error significance compared to ideal performance.
 The existence of deviations in the PIT histograms outside of this gray shaded uncertainty range show that significant biases are present for some codes.

 The PIT histograms of \delight, \cmnn, \skynet, and \tpz\ feature an underrepresentation of extreme values, indicative of overly broad \pzpdf s, while the overrepresentation of extreme values for \metaphor\ indicates overly narrow \pzpdf s.
-These five codes in particular have a free parameter for bandwidth, which may be responsible for this vulnerability, in spite of the opportunity for fine-tuning with perfect prior information. \flexzboost's ``sharpening'' parameter (described in Section~\ref{sec:flexzboost}) played a key role in diagonalizing the QQ plot, indicating a common avenue for improvement in the approaches that share this type of parameter.
+These five codes in particular have a free parameter for bandwidth, which may be responsible for this vulnerability, in spite of the opportunity for fine-tuning with perfect prior information. \boldblue{In many cases this bandwidth parameter can be thought of as tuning the size of the neighbourhood of influence in the parameter space of the training data.
+Choosing too small of a bandwidth can lead to overfitting and overconfidence, leading to narrow PDFs, while choosing too large of a neighbourhood can oversmooth and lead to overly broad PDFs.} \flexzboost's ``sharpening'' parameter (described in Section~\ref{sec:flexzboost}) played a key role in diagonalizing the QQ plot, indicating a common avenue for improvement in the approaches that share this type of parameter.
 On the other hand, the three purely template-based codes, \bpz, \eazy, and \lephare, do not exhibit much systematic broadening or narrowing, which may indicate that complete template coverage effectively defends from these effects.

 Close inspection of the extremes at PIT values of 0 and 1 reveal spikes in the first and last bin of the PIT histogram for some codes in Figure~\ref{fig:pitqq}, corresponding to catastrophic outliers where the true redshift lies outside of the support of the $p(z)$.
 The catastrophic outlier rates are provided in Table~\ref{tab:pitoutlier}.
 As expected, \trainz\ achieves precisely the 0.0002 value expected of an ideal PIT distribution. \annz, \flexzboost, \lephare, and \metaphor\ have notably high catastrophic outlier rates $> 0.02$, exceeding 100 times the ideal PIT rate, meriting further investigation elsewhere.